 - Monitoring & Measuring

 What if I don’t know what half of those words mean?

 Don’t get discouraged.
 We define every single one of those marketing buzzwords in our guide and are always here to answer your questions during the process.
 Every business owner or marketing professional started somewhere – we’ve all had that exact same thought at some point in our careers.
 That’s another reason we created this Marketing Plan Template for you.

 - Market position, unique selling position, how your company is different from the competition, anticipated demand, pricing strategy, your value to the customer, growth potential, target market, key customers, craft buyer personas, and create a sales and marketing personnel table.

 We’ll even help you write down your brand’s

-- Mission, vision, core values, brand position, brand purpose, brand personality and brand story.
+- Mission and vision statements, core values, brand position, brand purpose, brand personality, and brand story.

-Now, keep in mind that once you’ve taken the time to read through the guide and fill out the worksheet, your work isn’t finished.
+Now, keep in mind once you’ve taken the time to read through the guide and fill out the worksheet, your work isn’t finished.
 Your marketing plan is fluid.
 It will change and remain an ongoing process throughout the life of your business.
-In order to reach optimal success, your marketing plan will require regular review and evolution, as well as ensure your business and marketing plans are both aligned and headed in the right direction.
+To reach optimal success, your marketing plan will require regular review and evolution, as well as ensure your business and marketing plans are both aligned and headed in the right direction.